 Chase application rules

 Chase largely has the most lucrative rewards credit cards, though Chase cards are also often the toughest to be approved for.
-If you want to be approved for a Chase card, there are a few restrictions to be aware of:
+If you want to be approved for a Chase card, there are a few restrictions to be aware of.

 The 5/24 rule

 Chase has what’s known as the 5/24 rule, where you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
 This applies to all Chase cards nowadays, including co-brand cards.
-Do note that most business card applications won’t count towards that limit, though.
+Do note that most business card applications won’t count toward that limit, though.

 Two cards every 30 days